One Flow. 60% Faster. The Promo Was There. The Checkout Wasn’t Ready for It.

 The promo was there.
 The moment wasn’t.

 Promos lived on the homepage.
 Checkout lived on the cart page.
 They’d never been connected.
-To apply a promo, users had to leave the cart, navigate back, find the promo, apply it, and return to the cart.
+To apply a promo, the user had to leave the cart, navigate back, find the promo, apply it, and return to the cart.
 With 4 or 5+ taps required.
 While their ride was arriving.

 “I just gave up.
 It wasn’t worth missing my train.”—Participant.